Can CBD Help With Social Anxiety?

 Adult ISR animals showed pronounced deficits in social interaction, social memory, processing of socially transmitted information, and decreased pain sensitivity.

-What was fascinating is that this early exposure showed its effects (similar to social anxiety in people) via the endocannabinoid system:
+What was fascinating is that this early, negative exposure showed its effects (similar to social anxiety in people) via the endocannabinoid system:

 Our data indicate lasting consequences in social behavior and pain sensitivity following peer-rejection in adolescent female rats.
 These behavioral impairments are accompanied by persistent alterations in CB1R signaling.